da-gohil/dsa-challenges/README.md

   - Graph Algorithms (DFS, BFS, Dijkstra's, etc.)
   - Bit Manipulation

+### 📚 HackerRank
+  - Java
+  - SQL & Databases
+  - Functional Programming
+  - Regex
+  - Artificial Intelligence
+  - Mathematics

 ### 🤝 Contributions

 Contributions are welcome!
-If you have a new challenge, a better solution, or an improvement to existing code, feel free to open a pull request.
-Let's make this repository a valuable resource for DSA learners and enthusiasts around the world.
+Feel free to open a pull request if you have a new challenge, a better solution, or an improvement to existing code.
+Let's make this repository a valuable resource for DSA learners and enthusiasts worldwide.

 ### 📜 License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Please take a look at the [LICENSE](LICENSE) file for more details.

 ---